musikele/musikele.github.io/_posts/2018-09-19-Javascript-chiamare-funzioni-senza-usare-parentesi-(what!).md

 const kid = sq.from`person`.where`age < 13`
 ```

 What's happening here?!
-Where are parenthesis? **Is this javascript after all?**
+Where are parentheses? **Is this javascript after all?**

 ## Template strings